It is crucial to understand the different payment structures to choose from - such as paying yourself a salary, dividends or a mix of both.

 When it’s your business, you will want to make sure that every I’s are dotted, and all T’s crossed - even if it means you have to work countless hours more than your employees.

-Understanding your business type, profit, how long your business has been running and the value you are adding to your business is a good place to start mapping out if to pay yourself a business owner salary or dividends.
+In the end, understanding your business type, profit, how long your business has been running and the value you are adding to your business is a good place to start mapping out what to pay yourself as a business owner.

 It's quite understandable that every small business owner in Canada wants to know the most tax-efficient method of extracting profit from their own companies.

-What are the benefits of paying yourself a salary or wages as a small business owner who has set up their business as a corporation in Canada?
+Let's explore the benefits of paying yourself a salary or wages as a small business owner who has set up their business as a corporation in Canada.

 If you are thinking about having a retirement plan, you should consider paying yourself a business salary.
 Paying yourself a business salary means that you will be eligible for the Canada Pension Plan (CPP).
 With CPP contributions, you can receive pension or retirement benefits as early as age 60.